Taking you “behind the scenes”. On-camera prep tips for your next video shoot. Plus, common mistakes that can be a challenge to fix in the edit.

 You’d be surprised at how many people fumble or simply forget how to use their hands once the camera is trained on them.
 Watch this quick “behind the scenes” video and apply this subtle technique in your own business videos.

 Think of a voice that is shrill, screechy, loud or jarring.
 How does it make you feel?
 Most of us will feel irritated, instinctively turning our heads away trying to mentally tune them out – that’s your brains pre-wired evolutionary survival mechanism kicking in.

-Business Owner asks, “Should I front my own videos?”
-Not only was he new to appearing on video, he also queried whether his physical appearance would work against him?
+On-camera Presence.
+A business owner asks, “Should I front my own videos?”
+Not only was he new to appearing on video, but he also queried whether his physical appearance would work against him?

 Thinning hair?
 A good hairstyle can enhance your facial features, make you appear more attractive, increase your authority and influence with your audience.
 A poor style choice will detract from your appearance, reduce your authority and influence.
 Learn which styles to avoid on video.

 Do you need to read your content on video?
 Get my pro-tips on how to effectively and professionally read your material and reduce psychological barriers with your audience.
 Plus learn how to look and sound natural as you read on-camera.